michael-van-vuuren/csci5612/src/content/models/nb.md

 ---

 ## Overall Goal
-The primary aim of this project is to predict whether a song is likely to be included in a playlist, using metadata and social media data—without relying on direct streaming numbers to avoid circular reasoning.
+The primary aim of this project is to predict whether a song is likely to be included in a playlist, using metadata and social media data, without relying on direct streaming numbers to avoid circular reasoning.

 Since many columns in the dataset relate to streaming performance and popularity, using something like Spotify streams as the target would lead to a model that just learns what it already knows.
 Instead, a new target variable was created to represent the *probability of playlist inclusion*, based on playlist count and reach data across platforms.